aeris170/NeoDoa/CONTRIBUTING.md

 2. Keep PR simple and focused - one PR per feature.
 3. Make a Pull Request.
 4. Check back if any revisions are requested.
-5. ???
-6. Profit :)

 #### Tips

 Feel free to contribute bug fixes or documentation fixes as pull request.

-If you are looking for ideas what to work on, head to [Issues](https://github.com/aeris170/neodoa/issues) and checkout out open tickets or start a conversation.
+If you are looking for ideas what to work on, head to [Issues](https://github.com/aeris170/NeoDoa/issues) and checkout out open tickets or start a conversation.
 It is best to start conversation if you are going to make major changes to the engine or add significant features to get advice on how to approach it.

 Try to keep PR focused on a single feature, small PR's are easier to review and will get merged faster.
 If your PR is too large, we'll want it get broken down to chunks of small features.